jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 The COMP_ID_IDX index is made to look more expensive than it really is by setting blocks to 32000, and the number of rows to 10M.

-Conversely, the BAD_IDX index has made to appear the right choice, as it has been made to appear as having only 8 blocks and 100 rows.
+Conversely, the BAD_IDX index has been made to appear the right choice, as it has been made to appear as having only 8 blocks and 100 rows.

 ## The Test Query